awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 26. }
 ```

-## Granting Permission to an Amazon CloudFront Origin Identity<a name="example-bucket-policies-use-case-6"></a>
+## Granting Permission to an Amazon CloudFront OAI<a name="example-bucket-policies-cloudfront"></a>

-The following example bucket policy grants a CloudFront Origin Identity permission to get \(list\) all objects in your Amazon S3 bucket\.
-The CloudFront Origin Identity is used to enable the CloudFront private content feature\.
-The policy uses the `CanonicalUser` prefix, instead of AWS, to specify a Canonical User ID\.
-To learn more about CloudFront support for serving private content, see [Serving Private Content with Signed URLs and Signed Cookies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html) in the *Amazon CloudFront Developer Guide*\.
-You must specify the canonical user ID for your CloudFront distribution's origin access identity\.
-For instructions about finding the canonical user ID, see [Specifying a Principal in a Policy](s3-bucket-user-policy-specifying-principal-intro.md)\.
+The following example bucket policy grants a CloudFront origin access identity \(OAI\) permission to get \(read\) all objects in your Amazon S3 bucket\.
+You can use a CloudFront OAI to allow users to access objects in your bucket through CloudFront but not directly through Amazon S3\.
+For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) in the *Amazon CloudFront Developer Guide*\.

+The following policy uses the OAI’s ID as the policy’s `Principal`\.
+For more information about using S3 bucket policies to grant access to a CloudFront OAI, see [Using Amazon S3 Bucket Policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#private-content-updating-s3-bucket-policies) in the *Amazon CloudFront Developer Guide*\.

+To use this example:
++ Replace *EH1HDMB1FH2TC* with the OAI’s ID\.
+To find the OAI’s ID, see the [Origin Access Identity page](https://console.aws.amazon.com/cloudfront/home?region=us-east-1#oai:) on the CloudFront console, or use [ListCloudFrontOriginAccessIdentities](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ListCloudFrontOriginAccessIdentities.html) in the CloudFront API\.
++ Replace *aws\-example\-bucket* with the name of your Amazon S3 bucket\.

 ```
  1. {
- 2. "Version":"2012-10-17",
+ 2. "Version": "2012-10-17",
- 3. "Id":"PolicyForCloudFrontPrivateContent",
+ 3. "Id": "PolicyForCloudFrontPrivateContent",
- 4. "Statement":[
+ 4. "Statement": [
  5.         {
- 6. "Sid":" Grant a CloudFront Origin Identity access to support private content",
+ 6. "Effect": "Allow",
- 7. "Effect":"Allow",
+ 7. "Principal": {
- 8. "Principal":{ "AWS":"arn:aws:iam::cloudfront:user/CloudFront Origin Access Identity ID"},
+ 8. "AWS": "arn:aws:iam::cloudfront:user/CloudFront Origin Access Identity EH1HDMB1FH2TC"
- 9. "Action":"s3:GetObject",
+ 9.             },
-10. "Resource":"arn:aws:s3:::examplebucket/*"
+10. "Action": "s3:GetObject",
+11. "Resource": "arn:aws:s3:::aws-example-bucket/*"
-11.      }
+12.         }
-12.    ]
+13.     ]
-13. }
+14. }
 ```

 ## Adding a Bucket Policy to Require MFA<a name="example-bucket-policies-use-case-7"></a>